When Can We Ignore Measurement Error in the Running Variable?: Setup and main results

+By \Cref{theorem:sharp-designs}, we can effectively ``ignore'' the measurement error in the observed running variable $X$, in that we can conduct the analysis as if $X$ were the running variable used by the administrator to assign treatment, provided that we align the target of inference accordingly, setting it to $\tau$.
+Under condition~\ref{item:c3}, we can interpret $\tau$ as a weighted average of \acp{ATE} conditional on $X^{*}=x$, $\tau^*(x)$; in contrast $\tau^*$ simply corresponds to the conditional \ac{ATE} at $0$, $\tau^*(0)$.
+If condition~\ref{item:c3} doesn't hold, then both estimands may be expressed as weighted averages of conditional \acp{ATE}, conditional on both $X^*$ and $e$, but the weighting functions are different, which makes them a little harder to compare.
+Specifically, by iterated expectations, $\tau =\int \tau^{*}(e, e) dF_{e\mid X}(e\mid 0)$, while $\tau^* =\int \tau^{*}(0, e)dF_{e\mid X^*}(e\mid 0)$, where $F_{e\mid X^*}$ is the conditional distribution of $e$ given $X^*$.

-\begin{remark}[Comparison of $\tau$ and $\tau^{*}$] The parameter $\tau ^{\ast}$ corresponds to an \ac{ATE} for units with the latent running variable $X^{\ast}$ equal to $0$.
-If $X^{\ast}$ is the birthdate of an individual, for instance, then $\tau ^{\ast}$ is the \ac{ATE} for those born at the cutoff date.
-If $X$ is month of birth, then $\tau$ corresponds to the \ac{ATE} for those born in the same month as the individuals born at the cutoff date. $\tau $ can be expressed as a weighted average of \acp{ATE} $\tau ^{\ast}(x)$ for individuals born on day $x$, and the same month the individuals born at the cutoff date.
+\begin{remark}[Comparison of $\tau$ and $\tau^{*}$] The parameter $\tau^{*}$ corresponds to an \ac{ATE} for units with the latent running variable $X^{*}$ equal to $0$.
+If $X^{*}$ is the birthdate of an individual, for instance, then $\tau^{*}$ is the \ac{ATE} for those born on the cutoff date.
+If $X$ is month of birth, then $\tau$ corresponds to the \ac{ATE} for those born in the same month as the individuals born on the cutoff date.
+Since the measurement error is non-differential, $\tau$ can be expressed as a weighted average of $\tau^{*}(x)$, the \ac{ATE} for individuals born on day $x$, and the same month the individuals born on the cutoff date.
 The exact weights depend on the distribution of births in that month.
 If, for instance, birthdate is uniformly distributed within the month, then the weights are uniform.
-The estimands $\tau $ and $\tau ^{\ast}$ are generally different unless $\tau ^{\ast}(x)$ is constant on the support of $e$.
-For example, if $\tau ^{\ast}(x)=a+bx$, and $E[e\mid X=0]=1/2$ (say when $e$ is uniform), which appears to be consistent with the results of our empirical application, then $\tau ^{\ast}=a$, while $\tau =a+b/2$.
-Which parameter is more policy relevant depends on the particular policy counterfactual one has in mind. \end{remark}
+The estimands $\tau $ and $\tau^{*}$ are generally different unless $\tau^{*}(x)$ is constant on the support of $e$.
+For example, if $\tau^{*}(x)=a+bx$, and $E[e\mid X=0]=1/2$ (say when $e$ is uniform), which appears to be consistent with the results of our empirical application, then $\tau^{*}=a$, while $\tau =a+b/2$.
+Which parameter is more policy relevant depends on the particular policy counterfactual one has in mind.\footnote{One may object that the parameter $\tau$ is reverse-engineered in that \Cref{theorem:sharp-designs} shows $\tau$ is the parameter that our analysis happens to identify.
+The same criticism may be leveled at the result of \textcite{htv01} that \ac{RD} analysis in the absence of measurement error identifies $\tau^{*}$.
+We view both results as useful in separating the internal and external validity of the analysis.} \end{remark}